-By the 19th century, mattresses began to evolve more into the modern-day mattresses that you might have in your home.
+By the 19th century, mattresses began to evolve more into the modern-day ones that you might have in your home.
 This was thanks to coil springs.

 Introduced in 1870, coil spring mattresses were made from several steel coils inside the soft material.
 Offering more support than just down or feathers inside linen, the coil springs were designed to compress when you put weight on them, springing back into shape once you got up.

 Spring coils were so successful, that we still use them today in innerspring mattresses.
-We have, however, made some advances to the type of coils that go inside the mattress, including:
+We have, however, made some advances to the type of coils used, including:

 - Offset coils, which are similar to the traditional coils but have flattened edges on the tops and bottoms to offset that familiar squeaking noise and better conform to the shape of your body.